 The content provided in these guides serve as a starting point for you to begin laying the foundations of your DEI learning.
 We highly encourage you to reach out to the office(s)/center(s) listed within each topic to find additional resources, facilitated training opportunities, and learning tools to further your education.

-Kitty Genovese was 29 when she was murdered near her home, in the borough of Queens in New York, in March of 1964.
+In March of 1964, 29-year-old Kitty Genovese was stabbed, robbed, sexually assaulted, and murdered near her home in the borough of Queens in New York.
 Over a dozen people saw the attack, yet no one intervened*.
 By the time the police were called it was too late.
 This incident shocked the American public, but also moved several psychologists to try and understand the behavior of people.

 Two psychologists, Bibb Latane and John Darley (1968), wanted to explain the phenomenon they called “The Genovese Effect.”
 Their researched proved bystanders were misled by people around them based on demonstrated pluralistic ignorance (crowd diffusion) or a misread of another’s demeanor.
 They also found other factors for not intervening such as a person's likeness, prejudice etc.